player-two/brackets-vim/README.md

 ## Splitting

 One of the features crucial to my vim usage was splitting the window using the :vsp and :sp commands.
 To replicate this in Brackets, the extension manages the Working Files list and the editor CSS.
 As such, splitting causes issues when panes are opened in the editor (usually at the bottom of the window by use of an extension).

-Rest assured this is a high priority issue, but for now, please unsplit the window before using extensions.
+As pointed out by [@sbruchmann](https://github.com/sbruchmann), the Brackets team is working on their own support for editor splitting.
+The extension will be migrated once that feature is released.

 ## File operations